TextControl/txtextcontrol-reportingcloud-php/README.md

 ## Getting Started

+The [PHP Quickstart Tutorial](https://docs.reporting.cloud/docs/chapter/quickstart/php) in the ReportingCloud [documentation](https://docs.reporting.cloud) is your starting point to using the ReportingCloud PHP SDK in your own applications.

-As mentioned above, the ReportingCloud PHP SDK ships with a number of sample applications (see directory `/demo`).
+In addition, the ReportingCloud PHP SDK ships with a number of sample applications (see directory `/demo`).
 These samples applications, which are well commented, have been written to demonstrate all parts of ReportingCloud.

-We are currently working on comprehensive documentation for the ReportingCloud PHP SDK, which will be published in the `/doc` directory, as and when it becomes available.
-In the meantime, please review the [Text Control Blog](https://www.textcontrol.com/blog/tag/reportingcloud/2018/), which contains many articles about ReportingCloud.

  ## Getting Support